evert/evert.github.com/_posts/2023/2023-11-14-jsx-template.md

 a few years, I believe [JSX][1] is set up to be it's own thing and it may be able to avoid that fate.

+I've been using JSX as a template engine to replace template engines like [EJS][11] and [Handlebars][12], and more than once people were surprised this was possible.
+I thought it might be nice to write some stuff down about this.

-This article digs into what JSX is, where it comes from and where JSX ends and React starts.
+So in this article I'm digging into what JSX is, where it comes from and how one might go about using it as a simple server-side HTML template engine.

 What is JSX?
 ------------

 JSX an extension to the Javascript language, and was introduced with React.
-It's not compatible with Javascript.
 It usually has a `.jsx` extension and it needs to be compiled *to* Javascript.
 Most build tools people already use, like ESbuild, Babel, Vite, etc. all support this natively or through a plugin.
-Typescript natively supports it, so if you use Typescript you can just start using it without using another tool.
+Typescript also natively supports it, so if you use Typescript you can just start using it without adding another tool.

 It looks like this: